Active shutter 3D system: Hardware

-Active shutter 3D system providers
+Active shutter 3-D system providers

-There are many sources of low-cost 3D glasses.
+There are many sources of low-cost 3-D glasses.
 IO glasses are the most common glasses in this category.
-XpanD 3D is a manufacturer of shutter glasses, with over 1000 cinemas currently using XpanD glasses.
+XpanD 3D is a manufacturer of shutter glasses, with over 1000 theaters currently using XpanD glasses.
 With the release of this technology to the home-viewer market as of 2009, many other manufacturers are now developing their own LC shutter glasses, such as Unipolar International Limited, Accupix Co., Ltd, Panasonic, Samsung, and Sony.

 The M-3DI Standard, announced by Panasonic Corporation together with XPAND 3D in March 2011, aims to provide industry-wide compatibility and standardization of LC (Active) Shutter Glasses.

 Samsung has developed active 3D glasses that are 2 oz and utilize lens and frame technology pioneered by Silhouette, who creates glasses for NASA.

-Nvidia makes a 3D Vision kit for the PC; it comes with 3D shutter glasses, a transmitter, and special graphics driver software.
-While regular LCD monitors run at 60 Hz, a 120 Hz monitor is required to use 3D Vision.
+Nvidia makes a 3-D Vision kit for the PC; it comes with 3-D shutter glasses, a transmitter, and special graphics driver software.
+While regular LCD monitors run at 60 Hz, a 120 Hz monitor is required to use 3-D Vision.

-Other well-known providers of active 3D glasses include EStar America and Optoma.
+Other well-known providers of active 3-D glasses include EStar America and Optoma.
 Both companies produce 3D Glasses compatible with a variety of technologies, including RF, DLP Link and Bluetooth.